01732 808 626 info@thinkcbt.com

 PANIC MODEL THINK CBT

 When the panic attack is triggered, heightened sensitivity to innate bodily sensations increases anxiety, provoking further physiological sensations, catastrophic worry and a fear of losing control.
 This leads to further anxiety which can spiral into a panic attack.
-Safety behaviours including reassurance-seeking, checking and avoidance are used to control the anxiety symptoms, however this also validates the negative or catastrophic belief of losing control if the situation is not avoided.
+Safety behaviours including reassurance-seeking, checking and avoidance are used to control the anxiety symptoms; however, this also validates the negative or catastrophic belief of losing control if the situation is not avoided.

 Panic and Heart Attacks

 Panic attacks are so intense, that they are often misinterpreted as cardiac problems or heart attacks.
 This is because some of the sensations and symptoms can feel similar.
 If you experience unexplained chest or referred pain you should first consult your GP or a qualified health professional.
 This can identify any cardiac problems and rule out any dangerous symptoms.
-Often however, the fear of heart problems persists in spite of receiving the all clear from a GP or cardiac specialist.
+Often, however, the fear of heart problems persists in spite of receiving the all clear from a GP or cardiac specialist.
 Under these circumstances, CBT can be used to alter the negative appraisals that maintain the fear and reduce the anxiety symptoms.
 The crossover between cardiac symptoms and panic attacks is significant and approximately 60%-70% of individuals attending accident and emergency centres with chest pain are experiencing panic symptoms.
 In spite of this, if you have not completed medical checks to rule out cardiac symptoms, you should first check with your doctor before assuming that the problem is linked to anxiety sensations.

 If your fears of heart problems or other serious undiagnosed health issues persist following a health assessment, you can contact Think CBT and take control of the problem.